XorTroll/Goldleaf/README.md

 The best way to install Java 9 in Windows (or a very simple one) is to install [AdoptOpenJDK 11 or higher](https://adoptopenjdk.net).

+> Note: make sure that the JDK/JRE you choose contains JavaFX!
+You can always install it manually otherwise

 After installing it, double-clicking the JAR should be enough to start it.

 Otherwise, run ```java -jar Quark.jar``` in the command prompt.